TomKopp/utils/README.md

 # Witzbould's Utils

-Utility function that I find useful.
+Utility functions that I find useful.

+## ArrayBuffer

+Utility functions for ArrayBuffer like Base64 conversion using browser apis.

 ## AttrConvert